tiendc/go-deepcopy/README.md

     // {I:11 St:xyz}
 ```

-### Copy between unexported struct fields
+### Copy unexported struct fields

 - By default, unexported struct fields will be ignored when copy.
-If you want to copy them, use tag `required`.
+If you want to copy them, use tag attribute `required`.

   [Playground](https://go.dev/play/p/HYWFbnafdfr)